 Life is too short to live with loose teeth.

 Osseous Surgery/Pocket Reduction

-The goal of periodontal surgery to gain access to the tooth root and to clean the damaged areas.
-Once the dentist can visually see the damage, it can be removed completely.
+Periodontal surgery’s goal is to gain access to the root of the tooth and to clean the damaged areas.
+Once the dentist can visually see the damage, they can remove it.
 Removing the plaque and decayed gum tissue leaves a pocket between the gum and the tooth.
-Sometimes the gum returns to its original position, but still the pocket is present.
+Sometimes the gum returns to its original position, but still, the pocket is present.
 The pocket requires more frequent cleanings as the patient is unable to get to the pockets with regular brushing and flossing.
 Once the swelling from the periodontal treatment has subsided, the dentist may need to suture the gum to where the bone has resorbed.
 The goal is to create a space large enough so it can be reached through daily oral hygiene, but small enough that it is not a breeding ground for plaque and bacteria.

 Cosmetic Periodontal Surgery

 Your smile is the first thing someone notices about you.
 People form their first impressions based on the appearance of your smile.
 There was a time when, unless you made a lot of money or were born with perfect teeth, you had to live with your smile.
 Today, a wide range of cosmetic procedures is available to the average citizen, at a cost they can afford.
 If you have a gummy smile, uneven gum line or elongated teeth, cosmetic periodontal surgery is for you.